-The secondary menu gives access to the hypermotion settings described in the table below.
+This secondary menu lists the hypermotion settings described in the table below.
 To modify a setting, press the corresponding softkey and jog to select the requested value.

-Setting Description Values #Blocks Number of memory blocks of the hypermotion camera to be used.
+Setting Description Values Blocks Number of memory blocks of the hypermotion camera to be used, if the connected camera supports this feature.
 The number of blocks displayed in the main menu depends on the number of blocks specified in this parameter.
-1 to 4 (default: 1) Pre-Roll Pre-roll for the cue points defined on the material recorded on the hypermotion camera.
-The last cue command will go to the desired TC - pre-roll if the material is available.
+1 to 4 (default: 1) Pre-Roll Length of the pre-roll for the cue points defined on the material recorded from the hypermotion camera.
+The Last Cue command will go to the desired TC - pre-roll if the material is available.
 If not, the pre-roll is not applied.
-From 0s01fr to 05s00fr (default: 00s00fr) PGMSpeed PGM speed that is to be applied for playing back material recorded on the hypermotion camera.
-50, 100 (default), 200, 300, 400, 1000

-Setting Description Values 2 nd Lever Secondary lever range to be applied for playing back material recorded on the hypermotion camera.
+From 0s01fr to 05s00fr (default: 00s00fr) PGMSpeed PGM speed that is to be applied for playing back material recorded on the hypermotion camera using the SHIFT+PLAY keys.
+50, 100, 200, 300, 400, 1000 (see note) (default: 100) 2ndLever Secondary lever range to be applied for playing back material recorded on the hypermotion camera.
+0-1000, +- 1000 (default: +-1000)